-Cybersecurity The Company has identified cybersecurity as a key enterprise risk.
+The Company has identified cybersecurity as a key enterprise risk.
 The Board has assigned primary responsibility for cybersecurity oversight to the Audit and Risk Committee, which receives regular cybersecurity updates that focus on cybersecurity threats, defenses, and data analytics that impact our most critical assets as well as including cybersecurity risks in the key risk reports as discussed above.
 In addition, the Board has established a Cyber Incident Response Committee, which functions as a standby committee authorized to act on behalf of the Board in the event of a significant cybersecurity incident.
 This Cyber Incident Response Committee is composed of all the members of the Audit and Risk Committee and the Chair of the Board.
 The Chair of the Board serves as the Chair of that committee.
-Management established an integrated security committee comprised of a multidisciplinary management team to provide governance and integrated Security Executive Committee and the Executive Risk Committee, as discussed above.
+Management established an integrated security committee comprised of a multidisciplinary management team to provide governance and integrated strategic direction for the identification, protection and detection of cybersecurity and physical risks.
+This committee reports to the Integrated Security Executive Committee and the Executive Risk Committee, as discussed above.